bsaxen/simuino/trunk/README.txt

 The following parameters are configured in the file, config.txt :

 LOG_LEVEL  1		 // Level of information to be displayed during simulation (0,1,2,3)
-DELAY    100		 // Delay in ms between each instruction LOG_FILE   0		 // Save the log information to the file: log.txt (YES=1,NO=0)
+DELAY    100		 // Delay in ms between each step/instruction
+LOG_FILE   0		 // Save the log information to the file: log.txt (YES=1,NO=0)
 --------------------------------------------------
 End of README